 While most use Nairobi as a leaping point for safari destinations like Lake Nakuru or Amboseli, there are plenty of wildlife hotspots near the city.
 Pay a visit to the Sheldrick Elephant Orphanage, before heading across town for some giraffe-ternoon tea at the world-renowned Giraffe Manor.
 Of course, no visit to Kenya is complete without a trip to the Masai Mara.

 Between its animal-rich savannahs, great valleys and sunkissed coastline, Kenya is the complete African package A time-honoured safari destination, Kenya is as diverse as they come.
-Explore the country from the capital Nairobi, to the magnificent Masai Mara Reserve, and you’ll encounter every imaginable la...Read more
+Explore the country from the capital Nairobi, to the magnificent Masai Mara Reserve, and you’ll encounter every imaginable landscape alo...Read more

 Don your khakis and pack the bug spray – East Africa is calling Blushing sunsets over the Masai Mara, wildlife spotting from a pop-top 4x4 and fascinating ancient cultures – an East African safari is a once-in-a-lifetime adventure.
-This part of the world is truly magnificent, blessed with sweeping savannahs...Read more
+This part of the world is truly magnificent, blessed with sweeping savannahs and many of...Read more

 One of the world’s most magnificent natural spectacles sees millions of animals cross East Africa in search of greener pastures Every year, almost two million wildebeeste embark on a treacherous journey across one of Africa’s largest national parks, fueled by thirst and hunger.
-Hot on their tails are...Read more
+Hot on their tails are 300,000 zebra an...Read more